Chalarangelo/mini.css/docs/v2/DEVLOG.md

 	- Removed `spinner` file.
 	- Cleanup for `navigation`.
 	- Cleanup for `utility`.
 	- Cleanup for `card`.
 Changed loading order and variables to better reflect the new module system.
+Updated media queries.
+	- Cleanup for `tab`, updated media queries.